nsimon/ethereum-demo-scripts/README.md

 #### `02.nodejs.web3.solc.testrpc.deploy.test.sh`

-Creates, deploys, and tests a smart contract with **web3 and nodejs** on a local testrpc node.
+Creates, deploys, and tests a smart contract with **web3 and nodejs** on a local test node.

 Progress and output detail is logged.